shobhit200032/HandDrawn_Sketch_to_Image/README.md

 # HandDrawn_Sketch_to_Image
-Model to convert handdrawn sketch to image
+Model to convert handdrawn sketch to image using generative adversarial network